 “Deliberate indifference” requires proof that a municipal actor disregarded a known or obvious consequence of his action.
 Connick, 563 U.S. at 61 (“[W]hen city policymakers are on actual or constructive notice that a particular omission in their training program causes city employees to violate citizens’ constitutional rights, the city may be deemed deliberately indifferent if the policymakers choose to retain that program.”); see also Castro v.
 County of Los Angeles, 833 F.3d 1060, 1077 (9th Cir.
 2016) (en banc) (“Where a § 1983 plaintiff can establish that the facts available to city policymakers put them on actual or constructive notice that the particular omission is substantially certain to result in the violation of the constitutional rights of their citizens, the dictates of Monell are satisfied.” (quoting City of Canton, 489 U.S. at 396)).
 In Castro v.
 County of Los Angeles, 833 F.3d at 1076 (9th Cir.
 2016) (en banc), the Ninth Circuit held that the deliberate indifference inquiry is objective for pretrial detainees’ failure-to-protect claims.
 “A pattern of similar constitutional violations by untrained employees is ‘ordinarily necessary’ to demonstrate deliberate indifference for purposes of failure to train.”
 Connick, 563 U.S. at 62; see also Hyde v.
 City of Willcox, 23 F.4th 863, 874-75 (9th Cir.
 2022) (holding that “[w]hile deliberate indifference can be inferred from a single incident when the unconstitutional consequences of failing to train are patently obvious, an inadequate training policy itself cannot be inferred from a single incident.”) (quotation marks and citation omitted); Flores v.
 County of Los Angeles, 758 F.3d 1154, 1159-60 (9th Cir.
 2014) (holding that, absent pattern of sexual assaults by deputies, alleged failure to train officers not to commit sexual assault did not constitute deliberate indifference); Marsh v.
 County of San Diego, 680 F.3d 1148, 1159 (9th Cir.
 2012) (holding that practice must be “widespread” and proof of single inadequately-trained employee was insufficient); Doughtery v.
 City of Covina, 654 F.3d 892, 900 (9th Cir.
-2011) (“Mere negligence in training or supervision … does not give rise to a Monell claim.”).
+2011) (“Mere negligence in training or supervision . . . does not give rise to a Monell claim.”).